eclipse-cyclonedds/cyclonedds/docs/manual/config/ddsi-transient_behavoir.rst

 and *persistent* data.
 The DDSI specification only provides *transient-local*, which is the only form of durable data available when inter-operating across vendors.

-In DDSI, transient-local data is implemented using the WHC that is normally used for reliable communication.
+In DDSI, transient-local data is implemented using the Writer History Cache (WHC) that is normally used for reliable communication.
 For transient-local data, samples are retained even when all Readers have acknowledged them.
 The default history setting of ``KEEP_LAST`` with ``history_depth = 1``, means that late-joining Readers can still obtain the latest